Gabriel-Villa/gabriel-villa/README.md

 # Gabriel Villa

-Hi!
-I'm Gabriel, a developer with more than 2 years of experience.
-I consider myself a proactive, responsible and self-taught person, always seeking to increase my knowledge 😊.
-My main stack is Laravel and Vue Js, but I also have experience in other technologies like: WordPress, Docker, AWS and Linux.
+Hey!
+I am Gabriel, a Full Stack Developer with more than 4 years of experience as a programmer working for both national and international companies.
+I consider myself a proactive person, fast with my tasks, responsible and self-taught, always seeking to increase my knowledge 🚀.

+My main stack is Laravel and Vue Js, but I also have experience in other technologies such as: Node JS, MySQL, Inertia, PostgreSQL, WordPress, YII, Docker, Amazon Web Services (AWS), Microsoft Azure, OpenAI | MongoDB, Redis.

 ---